overview/overview.github.io/docs/index.md

 Welcome to the [Overview](https://overviewdocs.com) help pages.

+Overview is a document investigation tool.
+It’s used for journalism, legal work and research of all types.

+Upload dozens to millions of pages of documents.
+Overview will arrange them for you to quickly search, read, analyze and visualize.

+Read these help pages to explore Overview's features.
+Or upload your own documents and try it out.

 # Getting Started

 Overview lets you dive through the clutter and get to the core of what you need to research.